A TREE is a data structure used to represent hierarchical relationships between elements.

 - N-ary Trees: In an N-ary tree, each node can have a variable number of children.
 This makes it more general than a binary tree.

-- Binary Search Trees: A binary search tree is a special type of binary tree where for each node, the nodes in the left subtree have values less than the current node, and those in the right subtree have values greater than the current node.
+- Binary Search Trees: A binary search tree is a special type of binary tree in which for each node, the nodes in the left subtree have values less than the current node, and those in the right subtree have values greater than the current node.
 This makes it very suitable for searches.

 DFS and BFS Search